It's Never Too Late to Find Your Passion!!

 The second experience which came at the age of 60 was painting...no not painting walls!!!
 Painting like an artist...aha!!

 This began with me hooking into the colouring book craze.
 As a child I had always loved to colour.
-Art wasn't something I enjoyed as a child because I had been told I was pretty crappy at it!!!
+Although, creating art wasn't something I enjoyed as a child because I had been told I was pretty crappy at it!!!
 I coloured on and off throughout my adult life mostly with my children when they were young.

 Colouring calmed me and took my focus away from all the stressful goings-on in my life.
-At the time I began, my youngest son's mental health issues were rearing their ugly heads, and colouring gave me moments to myself and most of all a sense of peace within.
+At the time I began, my husband had had a stroke, and my youngest son's mental health issues were rearing their ugly heads.
+Colouring gave me moments to myself and most of all a sense of peace within.

 I coloured for a couple of years and really, really loved it.
 Then one day I got onto Google to research more about this colouring craze and somehow I came across painting videos...et voila!
 I was hooked...well not quite that fast, but I remember thinking, 'I would love to paint!'

-My first painting was with The Art Sherpa on You Tube where she has a ton of step by step videos.
+My first painting was with The Art Sherpa on You Tube where she has a ton step by step and paint along videos.
 I did several with her and then I branched out into abstract.
-And the search began for my style which has taken almost 3 years!!!
+And the search began for my style!

 In Search of My Style

-For the first year and a bit I was simply copying the work of others and I watched countless hours of You Tube!
-I was always in search of my style.
-I then began taking online paid courses.
+For the first year and a bit I was simply copying the work of others and I watched countless hours of painting videos on You Tube!
+I then began taking some online paid courses.

 My first was with Tracy Verdigo who's art I loved because of her use of colours, but I knew it wasn't my style.
 I've taken courses from Ivy Newport, Cody Hooper, Alena Hennessy, David M Kessler, Andy Morris and many others.

 I signed up to the artistnetwork.tv where I discovered Debora L. Stewart and fell in love with soft pastels and creating pure abstracts and abstract realism.
-And it was through mentoring with her that I could feel my style coming through bit by bit.
+And it was through mentoring with her that I could feel bits of my style coming through.

-From all the courses and videos I watched, I learned techniques, colour mixing, composition and all the other rules and elements of art, but I still hadn't discovered how to paint my way, from my heart.
+From all the courses and videos I watched, I learned techniques, colour mixing, composition and all the other principles and elements of art, but I still hadn't discovered how to paint my way, from my heart, and I was lacking confidence.
 I was still so stuck in my head, not trusting the process, and above all else comparing myself to all the other artists I followed on Instagram.

-Then May of 2017 after taking an abstract workshop in my town and following a most magical experience with Onyx, my horse, I came home and took paint to canvas and miraculously my style flowed from within.
+Then in May of 2017, after taking an abstract workshop in my town and following a most magical experience with Onyx, my horse, I came home and took paint to canvas and miraculously my style flowed from within.
 I was totally out of my head and I had discovered painting from my authentic self.
 It was the most awe-inspiring experience for me.
 And I felt such joy, connection, and authenticity.
 However, somehow I got away from this because I just couldn't remember how I did it, and it became clear to me over time that the minute I was painting from my head and thinking too much, I felt stuck.
-So I continued in search of my so called style and it took me over a year to finally get it...hmmm slow learner maybe???
+So I continued my search and what I have learned is that our style is an ongoing journey (more about this in future blog posts).

-The trick, and it is a trick, is to stay 100% out of my head and to paint from my heart where I stay away from the fear of ruining a painting or wondering if my next choice is right or wrong.
-In essence, it's about making the next best choice and trusting and knowing it will be the perfect one even if it's not the last one, and even if it's the worst one, cause you can always cover up your "mistakes".
+However, the trick, and it is a trick, is to stay 100% out of my head and to paint from my heart where I stay away from the fear of ruining a painting or wondering if my next choice is right or wrong.
+In essence, it's about making the next best choice and trusting and knowing it will be the perfect one even if it's not the last one, and even if it's the worst one, cause you can always cover up your "mistakes", because after all it is only paint!!
+The other thing that comes into play is having the knowledge and confidence of what it takes to make a good painting.

 It is Never Too Late!!